slubold/oldwebsite/index.md

 2) "Identifying Latent Space Geometry in Network Models Using Analysis of Curvature"
 **Shane Lubold**, Arun Chandrasekhar, and Tyler McCormick
 In Progress, 2019

+## Teaching
+In the Fall of 2018, I was the TA for STAT 421: Applied Statistics and Experimental Design with Caren Marzban.
+In the Spring of 2019, I was a TA for STAT 390: Statistical methods in engineering and science.